cjdelisle/cjdns/README.md

 #### Arch:

-You can install cjdns by running
+You can install cjdns by running:

     pacman -S cjdns

-If you need to build from source, everything you need can be installed like this
+If you need to build from source, everything you need can be installed like this:

     pacman -S nodejs git base-devel